BWTSE/Scenarios/booking/instructions.md

 Your task is to extend this booking system with a new class for bookable Cabins (`Cabin`).
 The `Cabin` class should have the constructor `Cabin(String name, String description)` and be a subtype of `Resource`.

-Cabins are different from hotel rooms because the minimum duration you cna book them for is three (3) days.
+Cabins are different from hotel rooms because the minimum duration you can book them for is three (3) days.
 Make sure to add this restriction to the `Cabin` class.
 Hint: You can return null to deny a booking.